-Researching destinations for your next big vacation getaway may be part of the fun, but for LGBTQ world travelers — especially those with kids — it is also a very important step to ensuring a safe and enjoyable trip.
+Researching destinations for your next big vacation getaway may be part of the fun, but for LGBTQ+ world travelers — especially those with kids — it is also an important step to ensuring a safe and enjoyable trip.

 “When you travel internationally there is a lot more research that needs to go into it,” said John Tanzella, president and chief executive of the International Gay & Lesbian Travel Association in Ft.
 Lauderdale, Florida, in an interview.
 “It’s more precarious.”

-In the most homophobic foreign territories, LGBTQ public displays of affection could result in fines or jail time — in addition the wider threat of physical attack.
+In the most homophobic foreign territories, LGBTQ+ public displays of affection could result in fines or jail time — in addition to the wider threat of physical attack.

 “Straight couples don’t necessarily have to worry about legalities in the same way that same-sex couples do when going abroad,” said Tanzella.
 “Something could happen and the next thing you know you’re in jail because you have no rights.”